-There are more scholarship and grant opportunities that you’ll know what to do with — so apply to as many as you qualify for, and double-check that you’ve met all the requirements for each one.
+There are so many scholarships and grants available.
+Apply to as many as you qualify for, and double-check that you’ve met all the requirements for each one.
 A common misconception is that only incoming freshman receives aid — not true!
-Each and every year you can fill out your FAFSA and capitalize on other aid opportunities.
+Each and every year, you fill out your FAFSA.
+Capitalize on other aid opportunities as well.

 9. Cultivate Experiences

-They say that college is a time to make memories that will last forever, well whoever “they” are, they’re right.
-Colleges offer unique events, activities, social groups, and opportunities that are just ripe for the picking.
+They say that college is a time to make memories that will last forever.
+Well, whoever “they” are, they’re right.
+Colleges offer unique events, activities, social groups, and opportunities.
 On the entertainment side, universities can host things like concerts, festivals, campus-wide games, and movie marathons.
 Socially, campuses are a hot spot for activism, fundraisers, and awareness campaigns.
 They are filled to the brim with all sorts of student organizations.
-Whatever interests you, get out there and make some memories!
+Whatever interests you, get out there, and make some memories!

 College is also the prime time to earn career-oriented experience.
-Few employers take into account high school activities or achievements, so it’s important to gather impressive resume items and connections.
+Few employers take into account high school activities or achievements.
+It’s important to gather impressive resume items and connections.
 Potential employers like to see students involved both with their academics and their community.
-Leadership opportunities and volunteer work will earn you brownie points, not to mention you’ll be making positive impacts too.
+Leadership opportunities and volunteer work look good on a resume, not to mention you’ll be making positive impacts too.
 Part-time jobs and relevant internships are also highly recommended by counselors.
 A great place to get started is at career fairs.